-

 One of South Carolina's most unique and earliest wildflowers, the Oconee Bell, can be found blooming from mid-March to early April.
 Colonies of the Oconee Bells blooming in their entire splendor can be seen along the Oconee Bell Trail at Devils Fork State Park, a gateway to the Jocassee Gorges.
 The Oconee Bell is a rare flower found only in a few locations near the southern Appalachians.
 You can recognize the Oconee Bell by its white and yellow blossom with red stems and red-tinged leaves.

 To catch a glimpse of this delicate and unique wildflower, make a trip to Devils Fork State Park during its blooming season and walk the Oconee Bell Nature Trail.
 Wear comfortable walking shoes.
-The walk is designed for ages ten and older.
-The Oconee Bell Nature Trail is an easy 1-mile loop trail that received its name for the rare wildflower that can be found along the footpath.
+The walk is designed for ages ten and older and will take about 1/2 hour.
+The Oconee Bell Nature Trail is an easy 1.5-mile loop trail that received its name for the rare wildflower that can be found along the footpath.

 -